devmacrile/openscoringr/README.md

 openscoringr
 ============

-Deploy, manage, and score predictive models from R with openscoring server.
+An R wrapper for the openscoring REST API enabling the deployment, management, and scoring of predictive models with openscoring server.

 Requirements:
 *	R (>= 2.7.0) and a collection of packages (pmml, RCurl, ..)